Skip to main content

 The female hormonal landscape undergoes significant shifts during the perimenopausal and postmenopausal transitions.
 Fluctuating and declining levels of estrogen, progesterone, and testosterone can produce a wide array of symptoms, including hot flashes, sleep disturbances, mood changes, cognitive fog, and a decrease in sexual desire and function.

-A systematic review and meta-analysis of in women has shown significant improvements in sexual function, including desire, arousal, and pleasure, particularly in postmenopausal women.
+A systematic review and meta-analysis of testosterone therapy in women has shown significant improvements in sexual function, including desire, arousal, and pleasure, particularly in postmenopausal women.
 Modern protocols focus on restoring balance across all key hormones to address this complex symptom picture.

 Tailored Protocols for Female Wellness